ta9-genx-leader/SmartStatis/AWS Lambda/Food/AddFoodWithQuantity/README.md

-# AddFood package
+# AddFoodWithQuantity package

-  The script is to insert a new food into the database.
+  The script is to insert a new food with its quantity into the database.

   In order to config the package properly, please download the file named "AddUser.zip" from this folder.